vodquang96/django-anymail/docs/esps/amazon_ses.rst

 Anymail integrates with the `Amazon Simple Email Service`_ (SES) using the `Boto 3`_ AWS SDK for Python, and supports sending, tracking, and inbound receiving capabilities.

-.. versionchanged:: 9.1
+.. versionchanged:: 10.0

 .. note::

     AWS has two versions of the SES API available for sending email.
-Anymail 9.0 and earlier used the SES v1 API.
-Anymail 9.1 supports both SES v1 and v2, but support for the v1 API is now deprecated and will be removed in a future Anymail release (likely in late 2023).
+Anymail 10.0 uses the newer SES v2 API by default, and this is recommended for new projects.

-    For new projects, you should use the SES v2 API.
-For existing projects that are using the SES v1 API, see :ref:`amazon-ses-v2` below.
+    If you integrated Amazon SES using an earlier Anymail release, you may need to update your IAM permissions.
+See :ref:`amazon-ses-v2` below.
+Or if you are not ready to switch, see :ref:`amazon-ses-v1` below.

 .. sidebar:: Alternatives